-If 3. or 4., is the policy affected by timetables established by other relevant public authorities?
-YES / NO
+If 3. or 4., is the policy affected by timetables established by other relevanthorities?
+YES / NO ant public

 If YES, please provide details:

-Please answer the following questions to determine priority for timetabling the EQIA.
-On a scale of 1-3, with 1 being the lowest priority and 3 being the highest, assess the policy in terms of its priority for EQIA.
+Please answer the following questions to determine priority for timetab EQIA.
+On a scale of 1-3, with 1 being the lowest priority and 3 being the assess the policy in terms of its priority for EQIA.

 Priority criterion Rating (1-3)

 Effect on equality of opportunity and good relations

 Social need

 Effect on people's daily lives

 Relevance to a public authority's functions

-Note: The Total Rating Score should be used to prioritise the policy in rank order with other policies screened in for EQIA.
+Note: The Total Rating Score should be used to prioritise the policy in rank order with other screened in for EQIA.
 This list of priorities will assist you in timetabling the EQIA.
-Details of your EQIA timetable should be included in the quarterly Section 75 report.
+Details of timetable should be included in the quarterly Section 75 report.

-Proposed date for commencing EQIA: \\\\\
+Proposed date for commencing EQIA:

-Any further comments on the screening process and any subsequent actions?
+Any further comments on the screening process and any subsequent a ections?